 - You must aim to be fully enrolled for a complete academic term after receiving the bursary

-- You must NOT be related to an International Monetary Fund, World Bank Group, or Inter-American Development Bank spouse or staff member
+- You must NOT be related to any International Monetary Fund, World Bank Group, or Inter-American Development Bank staff member, spouse, retiree, or MMEG Board member

 HOW TO APPLY FOR THE MMEG BURSARY

-Applications must be done online at Margaret McNamara Education Grants (MMEG) Bursary Application
+Applications must be submitted online at; MMEG Bursary Application 2024

 Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):